 Now that I have gotten older, more tactically trained and slightly wiser, I realize that this is not the case at all.

 The home defense weapon for my father in the home I grew up in was a trusty 870 Remington loaded with #4 Buckshot.
 The weapon was bone stock, but always loaded and ready to go.
-But, is it the best overall choice for home defense?
+But, is a shotgun the overall choice for home defense?

 In my opinion an AR-15 style weapon is by far the most desirable for home defense.
 Here’s why.